ironsheep/PNut-TS/BUILD-RUN.md

   bld-dist
     npm run build && npm run esbuild && npm pack && pkg .
 ```

+Commands in this list are described in more detail below.
+See the "**Container Built-in Commands**" reference.

 ### Step 4
 lastly make sure you have a working repo copy.
 Run the entire regression test suite: